Still image from video, Short movement

 What if you could embed choreography into dress?

-Body Wearing Movement is an interdisciplinary applied research project integrating research and design techniques derived from interaction, data visualisation, scenography, psychology, dance, and fashion.
+Body Wearing Movement is an interdisciplinary applied research project integrating research and design techniques derived from interaction, data visualization, scenography, psychology, dance, and fashion.

 Process & Users

 The project was developed through iterative interviews, rapid prototyping and user testing sessions with dancers, choreographers, pilates instructors, and physiotherapists.

 The final collection includes 3 garments, was visualised in a video, when Cyborgs Dance, photographed in a live jam session without any additional external choreography.

 The design of the video was inspired by Oscar Schlemmer's Triadic Ballet.
 It explores how abstract movements (round, short, repetitive and long) - could be embedded into dress.

 Shenkar-Azrieli Award for future talents, 2015

 Visual Culture in Israel, The Art of Tomorrow - Bodies Wearing Movement, Bezalel Academy, May 2018

 ISRAHCI (Radical Ui's track) - Bodies Wearing Movement, BGU, February 2018

 Movement Boundaries Seminar - Bodies Wearing Movement, BGU, 2016